by Texas Homesteader ~

 First I gathered my supplies – ACV, filtered water, honey, ginger root, grater, whisk, large pitcher, funnel and four wire & ball-stopper glass bottles.
 I sanitized my glass bottles first by washing them with soap & water, then ran a little bleach through each of them & rinsed thoroughly.

-Now that I have my proportions correct I think I’m in love!
+Now that I have my proportions to my liking, I think I’m in love!
 Here’s the recipe as I amended it:

 - 2 quarts filtered water